tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 - The idea to embed a Ricardian contract in the asset tag creation as suggested by Poelstra et al. [[1]] warrants more investigation for a new confidential blockchain protocol like Tari; Ricardian contracts could be used in asset generation in the probable 2nd layer.
 - Asset commitments and ASPs are important cryptographic primitives for confidential asset transactions.
 - The Elements project implemented a range of useful confidential asset framework features and should be critically assessed for usability in a probable Tari 2nd layer.
 - Cloak has the potential to take confidential assets implementation to the next level in efficiency and should be closely monitored.
-They are in the process to fully implement and extend Bulletproofs for use in confidential assets.
+Interstellar is in the process to fully implement and extend Bulletproofs for use in confidential assets.
-- If confidential assets are to be implemented in the Mimblewimble blockchain, all asset tags must be defined at its instantiation, otherwise it will not be compatible.
+- If confidential assets are to be implemented in a Mimblewimble blockchain, all asset tags must be defined at its instantiation, otherwise it will not be compatible.